larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet3.md

     | P4      | 4          | 2        |
     | P5      | 5          | 3        |

     The processes are assumed to have arrived in the order P1, P2, P3, P4 , P5, all at time 0.
-Draw four Gantt charts that illustrate the execution of these processes using the following scheduling algorithms: FCFS, SJF, nonpreemptive priority (a larger priority number implies a higher priority), and RR (quantum = 2).
+Draw four Gantt charts that illustrate the execution of these processes using the following scheduling algorithms: FCFS, SJF, nonpreemptive priority (a lower number implies a higher priority), and RR (quantum = 2).
     - What is the response time of each process for each of the scheduling algorithms in part a?
     - What is the waiting time of each process for each of these scheduling algorithms?
     - Which of the algorithms results in the minimum average waiting time (over all processes)?